-For the 2017-2019 allocation period, the Global Fund is implementing a differentiated application process, and countries are informed of which process they should use by the Global Fund.
+For the 2017-2019 allocation period, the Global Fund is using a differentiated application process.
+Countries are informed of which process they should use by the Global Fund.

 There are three main types of application approaches: